elioeFIN/hurricanes/README.md

 those files where name contain "nhcdependence" are in order to analyze how my advisory releases have affected behavior of National Hurricane Center ;

-tcr_changes.m to analyze how NHC post-season analysis affected my errors and comparable NHC errors.
+tcr_changes.m to analyze how NHC post-season analysis affected my errors and comparable NHC errors ;

+two_verification.m to compare my tropical weather outlook errors with NHC errors.